K-Ingredient

 Best For: Combined vitamin C + niacinamide brightening

-Some By Mi combines 5% niacinamide with vitamin C and 75% galactomyces ferment filtrate — a triple-brightening formula that attacks hyperpigmentation through three different mechanisms.
+Some By Mi combines 2% niacinamide (20,000ppm) with 3% pure ascorbic acid (vitamin C) and 75% galactomyces ferment filtrate — a triple-brightening formula that attacks hyperpigmentation through three different mechanisms.
 The galactomyces ferment adds vitamins, amino acids, and minerals through fermentation.

 • Price: ₩18,000 (~$13 USD)